Doom Eternal Release Date: New Trailer, Gameplay, Campaign, Multiplayer, Battle Mode, Demons, Pre-Order & everything else you need to know

-Doom Eternal is the sequel to 2016’s Doom – with the new Bethesda release set to be even sharper, more chaotic and gore-filled than ever before.
+Doom Eternal is the upcoming sequel to 2016’s Doom – and it’s looking like it’s going to be sharper, more chaotic and gore-filled than ever before.

-The release has been pushed back from the original November 2019 date, delaying our gratification of tearing through hordes of the undead with our bare hands.
+The release has been pushed back from the original November 2019 date, but now that we find ourselves in the middle of March, it’s only around the corner!

 READ MORE: Everything you need to know about Starfield

 It’s worth mentioning that March 20th applies to the PS4, Xbox One, PC, and Stadia versions – the Nintendo Switch release will be arriving sometime after the others.

 It looks like players will get a good amount of demon-bashing out of Doom Eternal, with an estimated playtime of “18-22 hours”.